aquasecurity/tracee/docs/tutorials/setup-development-machine-with-vagrant.md

 vagrant up
 ```

+!!!
+Attention
+    Ubuntu Focal distribution has introduced BTF information to their recent
+    kernels, allowing eBPF CO-RE capable code to run.
+If you're willing to test
+    non CO-RE kernels, make sure to use an older kernel that does not provide
+    the `/sys/kernel/btf/vmlinux` file.

 ## Deploy Tracee with Postee on Kubernetes

-The development machine described by Vagrantfile preinstalls [MicroK8s] Kubernetes cluster, which is suitable for testing
+The development machine described by Vagrantfile preinstalls [MicroK8s]
-Tracee.
+Kubernetes cluster, which is suitable for testing Tracee.

 ```console
 $ microk8s status